negrt/HospitalDB/README.md

-# SQL-HospitalDatabase
+# HospitalDB
-Examples of basic queries I made for a hospital database.
+Basic queries I made for a hospital database school project.

 # What I learned
 * CREATE